 “Oh, er, I’m terribly sorry to hear that,” I said blankly, wondering how on earth this could possibly be my fault.

 “This is precisely what happens when you have a great veterinarian who fixes your horse!” she snapped.
 Then her voice caught, “And he’s his old self again.
 I don’t know how to thank you, Dr. Diehl.”

 I didn’t know that getting bucked off could generate such a sweet response, but I went with it.
 I was stammering a reply, when Mavis briskly interrupted me again.

 “Why in the hell didn’t you do this six months ago?!”

 COURTNEY S. DIEHL, DVM, has been an equine veterinarian since 2000.
 She is the author of Horse Vet: Chronicles of a Mobile Veterinarian and Stories of Eric the Fox, first-place winner of the CIA EVVY award.
 She is currently working on her third book.

-This article originally appeared in the July 2019 issue of Horse Illustrated magazine.
+This article about high-tech healing originally appeared in the July 2019 issue of Horse Illustrated magazine.
 Click here to subscribe!